SpicyPaper/CS498-TSADAI/README.md

 suitable peer.
 The selected node answers with `REQUEST_BACKEND`.
 Forwarded nodes reuse the capability from the query context instead of classifying again.

 The DHT returns providers for advertised capabilities.
-Routing then fetches each provider profile and scores candidates with the full `capability_scores` map.
+Routing then opens a direct profile request to each provider and scores candidates with the full `capability_scores` map returned by the peer.

 ## Debugging